There’s a lot of ground to cover in order to fully explore my catalog, so we’ll cover some highlights here.

-Reborn by Living Water was written for a small church choir which was light on male voices.
+Reborn by Living Water was written for a small church choir which was light on tenor and bass voices.
 While easy for the choir to learn and sing, there is a lot of musical interest, including the counterpoint in the piano and a cleverly hidden modulation towards the end of the music.
 Appropriate for baptism or Eastertide.

 In the Shadow of the Son is a sacred chamber piece for SATB choir and either violin/clarinet/bassoon/cello or organ.
 Rather long for use in a worship service, but perfect for a choir concert or special church occasion.

 String Quartet No. 2 , also known as the Love Quartet, follows in Schubert’s tradition of poetic, tuneful writing and harmonic development.
 The first movement, Longing, is built from three distinct themes, and is uniquely structured to interweave them in all six possible orderings.
 The second movement, Courtship, explores the excitement and tenderness of courtship.
 The final movement, Together, is a dance form which depicts the couple’s journey together.